What temperatures do bonsai trees like

 Hot climates often have low humidity levels, which can negatively affect your bonsai tree.
 Increase the humidity around your tree by misting the leaves with water daily or placing a tray filled with water and pebbles near your bonsai.
 As the water evaporates, it will create a more humid environment.

-See also When did bonsai start
+See also How to cascade bonsai

 4. Ventilation